Jay0Hx/jays_jobs/README.md

 ------------------------------------------------------ EXAMPLE ------------------------------------------------------

     [1] = { -- Purchase a Pickaxe!
-    nwrp_blipName           = 'Buy A Pickaxe!',         - This is the blip name that will appear on the map. nwrp_blipType           = 68,                       - This is the blip type https://docs.fivem.net/docs/game-references/blips/ nwrp_blipScale          = 0.8,                      - This is the scale of the blip.
+    jj_blipName           = 'Buy A Pickaxe!',         - This is the blip name that will appear on the map. jj_blipType           = 68,                       - This is the blip type https://docs.fivem.net/docs/game-references/blips/ jj_blipScale          = 0.8,                      - This is the scale of the blip.
-    nwrp_blipColor          = 5,                        - This is the blip color that you want.
+    jj_blipColor          = 5,                        - This is the blip color that you want.
-    nwrp_enableBlip         = false,                    - Set this to false if you do not want a blip on the map for this location! x                       = 2956.8997,                - X Coords
+    jj_enableBlip         = false,                    - Set this to false if you do not want a blip on the map for this location! x                       = 2956.8997,              - X Coords
     y                       = 2743.3557,              - Y Coords
     z                       = 42.6568,                - Z Coords
-    h                       = 278.7386,                 - This is the heading (Only needed if you are using a PED model) nwrp_enablePed          = true,                     - Set this to false if you do not want a ped at this location! nwrp_enable3D           = true,                     - Set this to false if you do not want floating text on these coords. nwrp_promptText         = '~g~Press [E] to ',       - This is what the floating text says at the listed coords (If enabled). functionName            = 'nwrp_dutyToggle',        - This links to 'job_functions'-'NAME.lua'.
+    h                       = 278.7386,               - This is the heading (Only needed if you are using a PED model) jj_enablePed          = true,                     - Set this to false if you do not want a ped at this location! jj_enable3D           = true,                     - Set this to false if you do not want floating text on these coords. jj_promptText         = '~g~Press [E] to ',       - This is what the floating text says at the listed coords (If enabled). functionName            = 'nwrp_dutyToggle',      - This links to 'job_functions'-'NAME.lua'.
     },
    ```